Skip to main content

 Security and auth

-The hosted server integrates with Clerk-compatible auth for MCP (including OAuth flows appropriate to MCP clients).
-Treat MCP credentials like any production API access: least privilege via org roles, no embedding long-lived secrets in prompts.
+The hosted server uses Clerk-compatible auth for MCP (including OAuth where the client supports it).
+Treat tokens like production credentials: least privilege, no secrets in prompts.

 Platform overview